griffinr/MusicClassificationModels/README.md

 - **Data/**: This folder contains a snapshot of the data used for the project, including audio files, `features_3_sec.csv`, and `features_30_sec.csv`.
 - **Supervised Learning Models.ipynb**: A Jupyter notebook that includes the implementation and comparison of various supervised learning models for music genre classification.
 - **Data Exploration.ipynb**: A Jupyter notebook that contains the implementation of the dataset exploration
-- **CNN_with_MFCC**: A Jupyter notebook that contains the implementation of the CNN model along with MFCC variation for the music classification system.
+- **CNN_with_MFCC.ipynb**: A Jupyter notebook that contains the implementation of the CNN model along with MFCC variation for the music classification system.
-- **CNN_with_Spectrogram**: A Jupyter notebook that contains the implementation of the CNN model along with Spectrogram variation for the music classification system.
+- **CNN_with_Spectrogram.ipnyb**: A Jupyter notebook that contains the implementation of the CNN model along with Spectrogram variation for the music classification system.
 - **Recommendation System.ipynb**: A Jupyter notebook that contains the implementation of the music genre classification and the recommendation system.

 - **best_xgb_model.pkl**: The saved best XGBoost model from the classification task.